 Create Your Keyword List

-Once you have a list of possible keywords, you can begin to organize and curate your list and prioritize your keywords using a number of keyword tools.
+Once you have a list of possible keywords, you can begin to organize and curate your list.
+It’s a good idea to prioritize your keywords using a number of keyword tools.
+Consider using:

 - Amazon autosuggestions

 - A thesaurus

 For more Amazon keyword research tips, check out Tips for Effective Keyword Research.

 Armed with a solid list of keywords, you can begin to write your product description and product features.
 If you need help making sure your product listings fit their guidelines, visit the Help Center for Amazon Sellers.
 Here are a few things to keep in mind as your write your Amazon product descriptions to ensure they convert:

 Amazon operates on keywords rather than key phrases so you only have to use a keyword once.
 Keyword-stuffing with repetitive keywords will not strengthen your listing.
 While it will not hurt your listing, you should avoid taking up valuable space with repetitive keywords when possible.